JamesNK/BookOfDotNetOSS/docs/nuget.md

 A NuGet package (`*.nupkg`) is basically a zip file containing .NET assemblies and associated metadata.

 There are two main ways to create a NuGet package.
-The newer and recommended way is to create a package from a modern .NET Class Library (a modern .NET Class Library `csproj`/`vbproj` file starts with `<Project Sdk="Microsoft.NET.Sdk">`).
+The newer and recommended way is to create a package from a SDK-style project (project file the content starts with `<Project Sdk="Microsoft.NET.Sdk">`).
 Assemblies and targets are automatically added to the package and remaining metadata, e.g. package name and version number, is added to the MSBuild file.
 Compiling with the `pack` command outputs a `*.nupkg` file instead of assemblies.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">